thcorre/apac-nog-grpc/README.md

 gRIBI is supported on select Nokia switches.
 See list [here](https://documentation.nokia.com/srlinux/24-10/books/gribi/about-gribi.html) and a license is required to bring up these switch types in Containerlab.

+We will destroy the current lab and create a new lab with the spine chassis configured to be `x3b` that supports gRIBI.
+See the new lab's topology [here](gribi/n93-gribi.clab.yml).

 Save the current lab:

 ```
 sudo clab save
 ```

-After obtaining a license, copy the license to this [file](gribi/license-srlinux24.txt).
+After obtaining a license, copy the license to this [gribi/license-srlinux24.txt](gribi/license-srlinux24.txt).

 Destroy the current lab: